 For detailed backup power planning, see our guide on prepping for power outages.

-Step-by-Step Setup: Detailed Walkthrough
+Detailed Setup Walkthrough

 Tools you’ll need: drill, Phillips and flathead screwdrivers, ladder, stud finder, smartphone, tape measure, pencil.
 A helper is useful for camera mounting.